exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 #=> 2
 ```

-## 6. Remove the last guy
+## 6. Remove the last person

-There is an overcrowd in the queue and you need to remove the last person out.
-You will have to define the function `remove_the_last_person()` that takes 1 parameter `queue` which will be called again and again till the queue count is back to normal.
+Sadly, there is overcrowding in the queue today and you need to remove the last person in line (_you'll give them a voucher to come back for free when its less crowded_).
+You'll have to define the function `remove_the_last_person()` that takes 1 parameter `queue` which will be called again and again till the queue count is back to normal.
 Queue is the list of people standing in the queue.

-You should also return the name of the person who was removed.
+You should also return the name of the person who was removed, so you can write them a voucher.

 ```python
 remove_the_last_person(queue=["Natasha", "Steve", "Eltran", "Natasha", "Rocket"])